dmfxyz/murky/README.md

 ## Merkle Generator and Prover in Solidity

-2hr WIP.
-Currently barely works and is not pretty.
-Don't even look at it.

-TODO:
-1) Support odd length arrays in proof generation
-2) make code less shity.
+Works, but:

+1) is not very gas efficient
+2) ugly and uncommented